Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Cervical cancer can start growing in other parts of the body and spread in 2 main ways:
+Cervical cancer can start growing in other parts of the body and spread in two main ways:

-It may grow larger and grow into nearby areas such as the vagina, bladder, rectum, or other tissues near the uterus and vagina.
+It may grow larger and grow into nearby organs, such as the vagina, bladder, rectum, or other tissues near the uterus and vagina.

 It may spread through the lymph nodes in the pelvis.